Retinol When Breastfeeding: Safety & Alternatives

 3. Sodium sulfacetamide: It is a topical antimicrobial agent that may be used when breastfeeding.
 The only exception is if the breastfeeding infant has glucose-6-phosphate dehydrogenase (G6PD) deficiency or hyperbilirubinemia, as it may increase the risk of infantile jaundice and kernicterus.

-4. Salicylic acid: Safe when used topically in small amounts and for a short duration.
+4. Salicylic acid: Using salicylic acid while breastfeeding is considered safe if used topically in small amounts and for a short duration.

 5. Glycolic acid and lactic acid peels: They have shown limited skin penetration and may be safely used.